NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

         docker run --gpus all -it -v $(pwd):/tripy/ --rm ghcr.io/nvidia/tensorrt-incubator/tripy
         ```

+        If you have pulled the image in the past and need to update it, you should add `--pull=always` to the above command or separately call `docker pull ghcr.io/nvidia/tensorrt-incubator/tripy`.

     - Otherwise, you can build the container locally and launch it.
         From the [`tripy` root directory](.), run: